mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

     In the past, we only had one character set, and that was known as ASCII (American Standard Code for Information Interchange).
 There, we used 7 bits to represent 128 characters, including upper and lowercase English letters, digits, and a variety of punctuations and device-control characters.
 Due to this character limitation, the majority of the population is not able to use their custom writing systems.
 To solve this problem, Unicode was invented.
 Unicode is a superset of ASCII that contains all the characters present in today’s world writing system.
 It includes accents, diacritical marks, control codes like tab and carriage return, and assigns each character a standard number called “Unicode Code Point”, or in Go language, a “Rune”.
 The Rune type is an alias of int32.
 Important Points:

     Always remember, a string is a sequence of bytes and not of a Rune.
 A string may contain Unicode text encoded in UTF-8.
-But, the Go source code encodes as UTF-8, therefore, no need to encode the string in UTF-8.
+But, the Go source code encodes as UTF-8, therefore there is no need to encode the string in UTF-8.

     UTF-8 encodes all the Unicode in the range of 1 to 4 bytes, where 1 byte is used for ASCII and the rest for the Rune.
     ASCII contains a total of 256 elements and out of which, 128 are characters and 0-127 are identified as code points.
 Here, code point refers to the element which represents a single value.